-Proposals will be evaluated by the offices of technology transfer, CFB/LIBH staff, and the LIBH External Review Board, comprised of academic scientists and commercialization experts.
-All external members will sign a confidentiality agreement to protect information provided in the application.
-A secondary review will be performed by a NIH-REACH panel convened by NIH in Bethesda.
-Members of both the primary and secondary review boards will remain confidential.
+Proposals will be evaluated by CFB/LIBH staff, Technology Transfer, and the LIBH External Review Board, comprised of academic scientists and commercialization experts.
+All external members will sign a confidentiality agreement to protect the information provided in the application.
+A secondary review will be performed by HHS personnel.